Evan and I have started reading a book together called /Ordering Your Private World /written by Gordan Macdonald.

-The book of Romans says, that he chose us even while we were still sinners.
+The book of Romans says, that he chose us and died for us even while we were still sinners.

-He knew my passions and your passions, and I believe that God chose us, not because we are good, or because we are more holy than another person, or because we deserve it at all, but because He wanted you and me to glorify Him.
+He knew my passions and your passions, everything about us, and I believe that God chose us, not because we are good, or because we are more holy than another person, or because we deserve it at all, but because He wanted you and me to glorify Him.

 RC Sproul points out that In the Bible knowledge is often used in a sense of personal intimacy, as when Adam “knew” Eve and she conceived a son (Genesis 4:1).

 He says that God’s foreknowledge is then linked to His foreloving.